 She is an expert on nuclear politics, WMD nonproliferation, and financial crime prevention.
 She currently works on issues related to proliferation financing controls, exploring ways to minimize access of proliferators to the global financial system.

-Prior to joining the Carnegie Endowment, Kassenova worked as a senior research associate at the University of Georgia’s Center for International Trade and Security in Washington, DC, as a postdoctoral fellow at the James Martin Center for Nonproliferation Studies, and as an adjunct faculty member at the Monterey Institute of International Studies.
-She was previously a journalist and professor in Kazakhstan.
+Previously, Kassenova worked as a senior research associate at the University of Georgia’s Center for International Trade and Security in Washington, DC, as a postdoctoral fellow at the James Martin Center for Nonproliferation Studies, and as an adjunct faculty member at the Monterey Institute of International Studies.

 From 2011 to 2015 Kassenova served on the UN secretary general’s Advisory Board on Disarmament Matters.

 Kassenova is the author of From Antagonism to Partnership: The Uneasy Path of the U.S.-Russian Cooperative Threat Reduction (2007) and Brazil’s Nuclear Kaleidoscope: An Evolving Identity (2014).
-Her latest publications include “Banning Nuclear Testing: Lessons From the Semipalatinsk Nuclear Testing Site” and “Brazil, Argentina, and the Politics of Global Nonproliferation and Nuclear Safeguards.”
+Her latest publications include “Challenges With Implementing Proliferation Financing Controls: How Export Controls Can Help,” “Banning Nuclear Testing: Lessons From the Semipalatinsk Nuclear Testing Site,” and “Brazil, Argentina, and the Politics of Global Nonproliferation and Nuclear Safeguards.”